 The Chairman and Directors of IPSE are responsible for the organisation's strategic direction.
 All are non-executive directors and from time-to-time they may appoint executive directors as required.
 IPSE's executive team look after the day-to-day operations of the organisation.
-The elected Consultative Council (CC) appoints the Directors from among its ranks.

 Peter has considerable financial and management experience, gained from a long and highly successful career.
 Over the course of 30 years, Peter worked in a wide variety of roles for everyone from Natwest to PWC.
 And for 10 years, until his retirement in 2011, he was a Partner in the international firm of consultants Mercer Ltd.

 Peter was appointed to the IPSE Board in 2015.
 And in addition to IPSE, he holds non-executive positions on the boards of a range of public and private sector organisations.
 He is also a trustee of ABF, the Soldiers’ Charity.

 Annette has enjoyed a long and successful career in consulting and business development, including 16 years as a Senior Partner at PA Consulting Group.
 She also went on to become Global Head of Telecoms Business Development at ING Barings and Managing Director of XchangePoint Holdings Ltd. She now does corporate finance advisory work with AHV Associates LLP.

 Annette joined IPSE’s Board as a Non-Executive Director in 2015.
 She is also a Non-Executive Director on the boards of Gemserv Ltd and Maintel Holdings plc.
 She is also a member of Maintel’s Audit Committee and Chair of their Remuneration Committee.
 In terms of charitable work, she is on the Advisory Board of the National Science and Media Museum – part of the Science Museum Group – and a Director of Women in Telecoms and Technology (WiTT) Ltd.